Reference: Lyons House Revisited (1967)

 3.3 Present (physical) condition

-of whole building/site: The owner of the Lyons House, Dr Lyons, has carefully maintained the building fabric (both internal and external) as well as the sympathetic landscape setting and river outlook.
+The owner of the Lyons House, Dr Lyons, has carefully maintained the building fabric (both internal and external) as well as the sympathetic landscape setting and river outlook.
 The planning remains intact with most of the original finishes in excellent condition.
-The house has been inhabited continuously by the original owner for the last 34 years ensuring the integrity of the house be retained.In general, the Lyons House is in excellent physical condition.
+The house has been inhabited continuously by the original owner for the last 34 years ensuring the integrity of the house be retained.I n general, the Lyons House is in excellent physical condition.

 No conservation threats have been identified